 The optimal frequency is twice each year.
 However, you must inspect the water system if you detect an unpleasant event.

 Some are fixable by you, and some need proper treatment by a professional plumber.
-But I would suggest taking professional help in any case.
+But I would suggest seeking professional help in any case.
 This might help you to avoid any hazard that you might mistakenly cause.